View of the Cuicocha crater lake

 Easy steps are provided for on the steeper parts

 • Bring your own food & drink.
 During weekdays there’s not much for sale at the lake.
-On the weekends you can buy something at the cafeteria or even have a bite in one of the restaurants.
-It’s better and cheaper though to get your provisions elsewhere.
+On the weekends you can buy something at the cafeteria or even have a bite in the local restaurant.
+It’s better & cheaper though to get your provisions elsewhere.

 • On the far side of the lake there are two palapas (“open-sided dwellings with a thatched roof”).
 Because you’re halfway, that may be a good spot to have a break.
 But of course, depending on the weather you can have a rest & a bite anywhere.

 • Quite a few people visit Cuicocha with a guide.
 However, it’s easy to make the round on your own.
-Still, if you want one, guides are available in Otavalo.
-If interested, we can arrange one for you at our hotel.
+Still, if you want one, guides are available in Otavalo & Cotacachi.

 • Be prepared for every type of weather: cold, warm, sunny, rainy.
 Sometimes it even can hail or snow.